 Visit our bin updates page for the latest update on our waste and recycling collections.

 If you are self-isolating because you think you may be suffering from coronavirus, you must put things like cleaning cloths and tissues in a plastic bag and double bag it.

-Please do not put tissues, face masks, or gloves in your recycling green sacks or communal recycling bins on estates.
+Please do not put tissues, face masks, or gloves in your recycling bins.

-Please don't items outside charity shops at this time as the items are obviously not being collected by the shops.
+Please don't leave items outside charity shops at this time as they are not being collected by the shops.